derekyuan1000/PixelMasterX/README.md

 python main.py
 ```

+or boot the main.exe file which can be downloaded from the releases section.

-- Use the GUI to select files, choose formats, and convert.
+- Use the home menu to select File Conversion or Remove Background.
 - For batch conversions, all selected files must be of the same format.
-- To remove backgrounds from images, go to the "Remove Background" section from the menu.
+- To remove backgrounds from images, use the dedicated Remove Background screen.
+- Pop-up notifications will inform you of conversion and background removal status.

 ## File Structure
 - `main.py` - Application entry point
-- `GUI.py` - GUI layout and logic
+- `GUI.py` - GUI layout, navigation, and logic
 - `Limiter.py` - Controller for file operations and conversions
 - `Conversions.py` - Supported formats and conversion rules
 - `BackgroundRemover.py` - Image background removal functionality
 - `Converter.py` - File conversion functionality
 - `FileHandler.py` - File selection and path management
+- `Menu.py` - Home menu page
 - `requirements.txt` - Python dependencies
 - `favicon.ico` - Application icon
+- `Screenshots/` - Screenshots and sample images

 ## Screenshots
 Screenshots are available in the `Screenshots/` folder.